 This might be one for the Customer Success team, but it’s no secret that retaining customers is more cost-efficient than finding new ones.

-You now have a chance to either work to save the client, or add the feature they’re looking for.
-It’s a great indicator of the gaps in your product, so you can improve your offering over time - and keep your customers from moving elsewhere.
+You now have a chance to either work to save the client or add the feature they’re looking for.
+It’s a great indicator of the gaps in your product, so you can improve your offering over time - and stop your customers from moving elsewhere.